DouglasMacKrell/DougTV/README.md

 * Delete all disconnected Broadcasters who did not properly End Broadcast by
   * Clicking _Clear Database_ on the top secret Wipeout page

+A Cron Job has been set to:

+* Automatically delete all disconnected Broadcasters who did not properly End Broadcast every 24 hours

 ## Future Features

+* Delete Broadcaster on closed window/tab or unexpected user disconnect
 * Live text chat between Broadcaster and Watchers facilitated by socket.io
 * Quick share link to the Watch Page listed directly on the Broadcast Page for broadcasters to quickly share on social media when they go live
 * Allowing Broadcasters to reconnect to a Broadcast they launch through localstorage